aiji42/remix-esbuild-override/README.md

 For example, Next.js allows you to control webpack option values from a configuration file (`next.config.js`).
 Remix does not have that functionality.
 A member of the development team says in a [PR comment](https://github.com/remix-run/remix/pull/2168#issuecomment-1058193715) that this is because exposing the configuration values would lock in the compiler's choices and also risk breaking the application.
 I support that argument, but in actual use cases, I often want to change the settings.
-So I decided to provide that functionality outside of Remix (in this third-party library).
+So I decided to provide that functionality outside of Remix (in this 3rd-party library).

 ## Install